DataDog/hiring-engineers/test.md

 <br>

-<h3>5.
-Ubuntu Installation<h3>
+** 5. Ubuntu Installation

 Connected to your Vagrant box via SSH and perform a fresh install of the Datadog Agent.
 There is also an option to perform a manual install [here](https://docs.datadoghq.com/agent/basic_agent_usage/ubuntu/?tab=agentv6#one-step-install).

-Note: It is a good idea to run an update of your box before making changes.
+* Note: It is a good idea to run an update of your box before making changes.

 <br>